Palm Beach County Drug DUI Attorneys

 If you’ve been accused of a drug DUI, seek the legal representation you need to protect your rights as soon as possible.
-Contact a Palm Beach County personal injury attorney from Meldon Law today at 800-373-8000 to schedule a free consultation.
+Contact a Palm Beach County drug DUI attorney from Meldon Law today at 800-373-8000 to schedule a free consultation.

 At Meldon Law, we defend clients accused of alcohol and drug DUIs.
 We aim to protect our clients’ constitutional rights and return to living productive, law-abiding lives, rather than having their freedoms restricted and livelihoods destroyed by the consequences of a DUI.
 In many cases, we have been able to negotiate reasonable plea bargains for our clients that reduce the penalties they face.
 In some cases, we have even been able to convince prosecutors and courts to dismiss charges altogether.

 Obviously, every case is different, and the unique set of facts and circumstances of your drug DUI charge will contribute to the outcome you can hope to achieve.
 Regardless of those circumstances, however, it is important for anyone facing a drug DUI charge in Palm Beach County to seek competent criminal legal representation as soon as possible